rholder/i3status-title-on-bar/README.md

 * Customize the color, width, and position of the window title information to display

 ## Installation
-A release binary is available for Linux.
-If there is interest in binaries for other platforms, open an issue about it.
+A release binary is available for `linux/amd64`.
+Open an issue if there is interest in binaries for other platforms.

 ### Linux
 Drop the binary into your path, such as `/usr/local/bin`: